IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I shall then suppose . . . some <a href="https://en.wikipedia.org/wiki/Evil_demon" target="_blank">evil genius</a> not less powerful than deceitful, has employed his whole energies in deceiving me; I shall consider that . . . all . . . external things are but illusions and dreams of which this genius has availed himself to lay traps for my credulity.”

 ― <a href="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes" target="_blank">René Descartes</a>

+But no pleasure is comparable to standing upon the vantage ground of truth.

+― <a href="https://en.wikipedia.org/wiki/Francis_Bacon" target="_blank">Francis Bacon</a>

 >“We are like sailors who on the open sea must reconstruct their ship but are never able to start afresh from the bottom.
 Where a beam is taken away a new one must at once be put there, and for this the rest of the ship is used as support.
 In this way, by using the old beams and driftwood the ship can be shaped entirely anew, but only by gradual reconstruction.”[^Neurath]